(a) For purposes of this section, the following terms have the meanings given unless the context clearly indicates otherwise.

 (3) primarily engaged in lobbying; gambling; entertainment; professional sports; political consulting; leisure; hospitality; or professional services provided by attorneys, accountants, business consultants, physicians, or health care consultants.

-(c) The requirements in paragraph (a) that the business's operations and expansion be located in a city do not apply to an agricultural processing facility.
+(c) The requirements in paragraph (a) that the business's operations and expansion be located in a city do not apply to an agricultural processing facility or a project designed to qualify under section 41A.20.

 (a) A business may apply to the commissioner for certification as a qualified business under this section.
 The commissioner shall specify the form of the application, the manner and times for applying, and the information required to be included in the application.
 The commissioner may impose an application fee in an amount sufficient to defray the commissioner's cost of processing certifications.
+Application fees are deposited in the greater Minnesota business expansion administration account in the special revenue fund.
 A business must file a copy of its application with the chief clerical officer of the city at the same time it applies to the commissioner.
-For an agricultural processing facility located outside the boundaries of a city, the business must file a copy of the application with the county auditor.
+For an agricultural processing facility or a project designed to qualify under section 41A.20 located outside the boundaries of a city, the business must file a copy of the application with the county auditor.

 (b) The commissioner shall certify each business as a qualified business that: